 So a weak 3M earplug lawsuit is worth $8.2 million.
 This new verdict has huge implications for an eventual 3M earplug settlement.
 Juries are speaking loud and clear about what it thinks of what 3M did in these cases.

 Billions of dollars are at state.
-Yet, frustratingly for many victims, there are few 3M trial updates about the status of the litigation or where we are in the current 3M trial.
+Yet, frustratingly for many victims, there are few 3M trial updates about the status of the litigation or where we are in the current 3M trials.

 I assume 3M will let this case go to trial.
 But my goodness, things keep getting worse and worse with every suit that goes to trial.